Energy in Brazil: Energy

+Electricity

+In 2021, Brazil's electricity generation was primarily driven by renewables, accounting for 75.9% of the total electricity produced, with hydro contributing 54.8% and other renewables making up 21.1%.
+Following renewables, natural gas contributed 14.5%, while coal and nuclear energy each contributed 4.0% and 2.2%, respectively.
+Crude oil and other petroleum liquids contributed 3.4%.
+Brazil ranks as the world's third-largest hydropower producer, following China and Canada.
+In 2021, Brazil's hydroelectricity generation amounted to 363 terawatt-hours, representing 9% of global hydropower output.

+Energy sector reforms

 At the end of the 1990s and the beginning of the 2000s, Brazil's energy sector underwent market liberalization.
 In 1997, the Petroleum Investment Law was adopted, establishing a legal and regulatory framework, and liberalizing oil production.
 It created the CNPE and the ANP, increased use of natural gas, increased competition in the energy market, and increased investment in power generation.
 The state monopoly on oil and gas exploration ended, and energy subsidies were reduced.
 However, the government retained monopoly control of key energy complexes and regulated the price of certain energy products.

 Current government policies concentrate mainly on improving energy efficiency in both residential and industrial sectors, as well as increasing use of renewable energy.
 Further restructuring of the energy sector will be one of the key issues for ensuring sufficient energy investments to meet the rising need for fuel and electricity.

-Primary energy sources
+The expansion of Brazil's LNG market is attributed to increased domestic usage, developments in infrastructure, and reforms within the market.
+In 2021, natural gas represented 7% of Brazil's total energy production, up from 5% in 2011, and constituted 12% of total energy consumption, up from 8% in 2011.
+The New Gas Law, approved in 2020, aims to foster a more competitive market, facilitate third-party access to infrastructure, and attract private investment.